neilotoole/sq-web/content/en/docs/config/index.md

 {{.Name | upper}}{{with .Recurrence}}:{{.}}{{end}}
 ```

-The `.Alpha` template fields maps the column index to `A, B ...
+The `.Alpha` template field maps the column index to `A, B ...
 Y, Z, AA, AB...`,
 similar to how Microsoft Excel names columns.
 To use this style:

 ```shell